 Annual increments are awarded subject to satisfactory performance.

 Base salaries for Fellows appointed under this University Research Fellowship Scheme will be met by the Office of the Deputy Vice-Chancellor (Research and Innovation).

 Salaries above these will not be supported by the Fellowship.
-However, subject to successful negotiation with the appropriate Executive Dean, supplementation within the Level by the host Faculty may be negotiated at the time of appointment where a Fellow is currently occupying a position above the proposed level, or where their track record is such that a higher level of remuneration is deemed appropriate.
+However, subject to successful negotiation with the Deputy Vice-Chancellor (Academic), supplementation within the Level by the host School may be negotiated at the time of appointment where a Fellow is currently occupying a position above the proposed level, or where their track record is such that a higher level of remuneration is deemed appropriate.

 13. Work Allocation

 During the first two years the Fellow will have a limited teaching commitment to facilitate the establishment of a productive research program.